kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 ```

 ### Configure GMSA credential spec reference in pod spec
 In the alpha stage of the feature, the annotation `pod.alpha.windows.kubernetes.io/gmsa-credential-spec-name` is used to specify references to desired GMSA credential spec custom resources from pod specs.
+This configures all containers in the podspec to use the specified GMSA.
 A sample pod spec with the annotation populated:

 ```
 apiVersion: apps/v1beta1